devqurious/tq/content/posts/pi/36_Using_longhorn.md

 - It's the job of the developer now to submit a persistent volume claim when building the application.

 You can execute the first part from the dashboard using the "Create Volume" button, or if you want, use a manifest.
-Note the replica count -
+Set the replica count to 2, and the access mode to "ReadWriteOnce".
+The latter means (I think) the volume can only be mounted once by a node, which is generally what we want.

 For the second part, the manifest is below.
 This is a request for 20GB of persistent storage for the rsync app.
 (You can create this from the dashboard too!)